-Geriatrics (> 65 years of age):
+Geriatrics (>65 years of age): Based on the data submitted and reviewed by Health Canada, the safety and efficacy of BOTOX has only been established in the authorized indications in patients older than 65 years of age (see above).
 Studies specifically designed to determine the dose in elderly patients have not been performed.
 Dosages for the elderly are as for other adults.
 Initial dosing should begin at the lowest recommended dose for the specific indication.